There are several reasons why a tooth may appear black, include:

 - Uses particular mouthwashes or toothpaste

 - Tobacco.
-Further research has found that other recreational drugs can drastically effect the heath of teeth and gums.
+Further research has found that other recreational drugs can drastically affect the health of teeth and gums.
 Drugs such as marijuana, ecstasy, amphetamines, methamphetamines, heroin, and replacement alternatives such as methadone can cause black teeth staining.

 What is a bruised or Dead Tooth?